Living As God’s People

 But love your enemies, and do good, and lend, expecting nothing in return; and your reward will be great, and you will be sons of the Most High; for He Himself is kind to ungrateful and evil men.
 Be merciful, just as your Father is merciful (Luke 6:35,36).

-To others who struggle with sin we need a merciful but wise attitude.
+To others who struggle with sin show mercy but without compromising truth.

 And have mercy on some, who are doubting; save others, snatching them out of the fire; and on some have mercy with fear, hating even the garment polluted by the flesh (Jude 22,23).